 - 2.1.
-The Committee is asked to approve the following recommendation(s):- - (1) that the tools, techniques and initiatives reviewed by the Roads Safety Forum and outlined in this paper continue to be deployed as solutions throughout the Council area in response to identified issues; and - (2) that efforts are made to provide a greater uptake in the development of School Travel Plans by primary and secondary schools.
+The Forum is asked to approve the following recommendation(s):- - (1) that the key issues be noted and reported to a future Community and Enterprise Resources Committee; and - (2) that the tools, techniques and initiatives outlined in this paper continue to be deployed as solutions throughout the Council area in response to identified issues.